mika-s/mika-s.github.io/_posts/2018-12-30-creating-port-independent-wireshark-dissectors-in-lua.markdown

 The goal of the heuristic checker function is to return false if the dissector doesn't belong to the packet in question, and return true otherwise.
-So what I'm doing in the function above is to check that the length of the packet is long enough to actually be a SCP packet.
+So what I'm doing in the function above is to check that the length of the packet is long enough to actually be an SCP packet.
 This is just a guard so we don't end up trying to read values outside the buffer.

 The first real check I do is to look for the protocol flag: `0xD3`.
-If this doesn't exist as the first byte it can't be a SCP packet and we can return false immediately.
+If this doesn't exist as the first byte it can't be an SCP packet, and we can return false immediately.

-The second check I do is for the two next bytes, which represents the message ID.
+The second check I do is for the two next bytes, which represent the message ID.
 This is checked with the `get_message_name()` function which looks for valid message IDs in a bunch of if-elseifs.
 If it doesn't find a valid message ID it will return "Unknown" and we can return false in `heuristic_checker()`.
-If it returns a proper message name we consider the dissector to belong to the packet and we can call the dissector function and return true.
+If it returns a proper message name we consider the dissector to belong to the packet, and we can call the dissector function and return true.

 Note that I only check the protocol flag and message IDs in this heuristic dissector.
-I do this because this is a blog post and I have to keep it simple.
-In reality you want to test as many things as possible before you return true.
-As mentioned before, many protocols have similar structure and the same magic numbers, so you might end up registering a dissector to a wrong protocol if you only test for things like protocol flag, message IDs and so on.
-The further you check the more confidence you get in that the registration is correct.
+I do this because this is a blog post and I have to keep things simple.
+In reality, you want to test as many things as possible before you return true.
+As mentioned before, many protocols have similar structure and the same magic numbers, so you might end up registering a dissector to the wrong protocol if you only test for things like protocol flag, message IDs, and so on.
+The further you check, the more confidence you get that the registration is correct.

 The final heuristic dissector looks like this: